Facebook allows political candidates to run branded content

-(Reuters) - Facebook Inc (FB.O) said on Friday it was allowing U.S.-based political candidates to run branded content on its social networking platforms.
+Feb 14 (Reuters) - Facebook Inc said on Friday it was allowing U.S.-based political candidates to run branded content on its social networking platforms.

 Branded content is created by celebrities or influential personalities to promote a paid message on social media.